darqos/darqos/doc/terminal.rst

 Search
 ~~~~~~

-The search panel is the central interface for locating objects of
+The search panel is the central interface for locating existing
-interest to the user.
-It integrates access to all the searching
+objects of interest to the user.
+It integrates access to all the
-abilities of DarqOS, plus access to Internet search.
+searching abilities of DarqOS, plus access to Internet search.

 The search panel is invoked with a *System-S* shortcut.